The Assistant Teacher Program

 THE ORIGIN OF THE AT/OPS PROGRAM

-Based on the Dartmouth Intensive Language Model (DILM) and the Rassias Method (RM), the program provides an oral-intensive opportunity to learn in small classes taught by highly trained peer teachers or "Assistant Teachers" (ATs) who are usually undergraduates.
-An Assistant Teacher Workshop (ATW) is conducted by a team of DMLL faculty at the beginning of each semester outside of most class hours.
-Each workshop provides fourteen clock hours of training and development, including language-specific as well as general methodological instruction.
-It is open to all students with proficiency above the Intermediate High level sometimes gained after completing the upper-intermediate course sequence ("Continuing-level" courses).
+At Fairfield University, an Assistant Teacher Workshop (ATW) is conducted by a team of DMLL faculty at the beginning of each semester outside of most class hours.
+Each workshop provides fourteen to fifteen clock hours of training and development, including language-specific as well as general methodological instruction.
+It is open to all students with proficiency above the Intermediate-High level sometimes gained after completing the Intermediate course sequence, though more commonly after several upper-level courses and/or study abroad.
 All AT candidates audition (or re-audition) each semester at the end of the workshop.

 PROGRAM GOALS AND RESEARCH RESULTS